Eaton Constantine

 Eaton Constantine is a small village and former civil parish, now in the parish of Leighton and Eaton Constantine, in Shropshire, England.
 It is located just off the B4380 road, between Atcham and Buildwas, near The Wrekin hill.
 In 1931 the parish had a population of 200.
 On 1 April 1934 the parish was abolished and merged with Leighton.

 Near Eaton Constantine are the remains of a Roman vexillation fortress and three marching camps near a bend in the River Severn.
 The fortress lies in open farmland on a low south-eastward projecting spur between Ranslett House and Eye Farm.
 It was defended by a triple-ditch system measuring about 920 x 1,050 feet (c.280 x 320m) within the defences, which enclosed an area of just under 22¼ acres (c.9ha).
 This substantial defensive system indicates that this was no ordinary marching encampment, and its size would have been sufficient to house a substantial force of around 2,500 Roman legionaries and auxiliary soldiers.
 The fortress was probably occupied by a contingent of Legio XIV Gemina, together with a couple of auxiliary cavalry units.

 Etymology

-The place-name 'Eaton Constantine' does not refer to the Roman military presence; 'Eaton' means 'island town or settlement', and the land was held by Thomas de Cotentin from Cotentin (in Normandy) in 1242.
+The place-name 'Eaton Constantine' does not refer to the Roman military presence; 'Eaton' means 'island town or settlement', and the land was held by Thomas de Cotentin from Cotentin Peninsula (in Normandy) in 1242.